HosamAboabla/Autosar_SecOC/source/Code_Style.md

 ```C
 SecOC_MessageBuffer[SECOC_BUFFER_LENGTH]
 ```
-> If the global variable is constant, add the const qualifer
+> If the global variable is read-only, add the const qualifer